 Related: 5 tips for buying a home in Portland, OR

-According to the latest real estate reports and MLS data, home prices in Portland have been rising very quickly.
-According to Zillow, home prices in Portland have increased 12.7% over the past year, and they’re expected to continue on a similar path throughout the rest of 2022.
+According to the latest real estate reports and MLS data, home prices in Portland have been stagnant.
+According to Zillow, home prices in Portland have decreased 1.4% over the past year, though they’re expected to inch up throughout the rest of 2026.

-Our company has been helping home buyers and homeowners across the Pacific Northwest since 1992, including WA, OR CO and ID.
+Are you ready to take out a home loan in Portland, OR?
+We can help.
+Our company has been helping home buyers and homeowners across the Pacific Northwest since 1992, including WA, OR, CO, CA, and ID.
+Visit our website to get an instant rate quote, use our online mortgage calculator, or to get pre-approved for a mortgage.
 Please contact us if you have questions about the minimum down payment for different mortgage programs, or any other financing-related questions.
-We also have a Rate Quote feature that provides instant quotes, and you can also Apply Now using our online system if you’re ready to apply!

 Whether you’re buying a home or ready to refinance, our professionals can help.